box/developer.box.com/guides/authentication/client-credentials/client-credentials-setup.md

 ## Prerequisites

-To set up a Custom App using server-side authentication, you will need to ensure you have access the [Developer Console][devconsole] from your Box enterprise account.
+To set up a Custom App using server-side authentication, you will need to ensure you have access to the [Developer Console][devconsole] from your Box enterprise account.
 Alternatively, you may sign up for a [developer account][devaccount].

 ## App creation steps